Amoako419/Car_Rental_Marketplace/README.md

 ## Overview

 The **Car Rental Analytics Pipeline** is a Spark-based data processing pipeline designed to calculate key performance indicators (KPIs) for a car rental business.
 The pipeline processes raw transactional data stored in Amazon S3, computes KPIs such as revenue, transaction counts, and rental durations, and saves the results back to S3 in Parquet format.
 This project leverages AWS services like S3, EMR, and Glue to build a scalable and automated analytics solution.

+The pipeline is orchestrated using **AWS Step Functions**, which ensures seamless coordination between various tasks such as launching an EMR cluster, running Spark jobs, triggering Glue crawlers, and performing post-processing queries with Athena.

+---

 ## Features